stevenbarash/descope-passkey-integration-demo/README.md

 pnpm install
 ```

+## Deployment

+This app is ready to deploy on Vercel.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions.

 ## Configuration

 The application uses environment variables for configuration.
 Create a `.env` file in the project root: